avalivr/BIS-project/README.md

 jupyter notebook

-### Note: Input Data

-All input files are located in the data/ folder of the project directory.
+#### Note: All input files are located in the data/ folder of the project directory.

 ### 4. Open the notebook